The Chronology of Revelation

 3. The Third Woe will occur after the blowing of the Seventh Trumpet (11:14b,15).

-The First Woe (Fifth Trumpet Judgment) will result from an attack of demonic locusts, which will emerge from a supernatural pit known as the “Abyss” (Revelation 9:2,3).
 This is the same Abyss into which a legion of demons once begged Jesus not to cast them (Luke 8:31), thus indicating that the Abyss is an abode of captivity for demons, and it will be literal demonic beings which will emerge from it.
 This very well may be the same demonic locust army that the ancient prophet Joel described (Joel 2:1-11).
 Interestingly, the period of time that people will be tormented, 5 months (Revelation 9:10), is the same length of time that the waters of Noah’s Flood covered the earth: 150 days (Genesis 7:24), which equals 5 Jewish months of 30 days each.

 Up to this point in John’s heavenly vision (Chapters 4–9), the accounts of these future events have been sequential, as written.
 It is clear that, chronologically, the Third Woe (Revelation 11:14) will take place after the Second Woe.
 However, in John’s written transcript, there is a definite change in venue in the interesting passage between the end of the Sixth Trumpet events and the beginning of the Seventh Trumpet events.
-Following the plagues of the Sixth Trumpet Judgment, there is a chronological continuance through Revelation 10:1-11.
+Following the plagues of the Sixth Trumpet Judgment (Revelation 9:13-21), there is a chronological continuance through Revelation 10:1-11.
 However, Revelation 11:1-13 must be taken out of the ongoing chronological sequence, as is described in the next section.

 a mighty angel